iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 ## Set up an access token

 Iterative Studio uses access tokens to authorize [DVCLive] to send live updates to the metrics and plots.
 To set up the access token, open your user profile page.
-In the , click on `Generate new token`.

-You can generate, regenerate, or delete your access token from the `Studio access token` section of your profile page.
+In the `Studio access token` section, click on `Generate new token`.
+You can also regenerate or delete your access token.

 The option to delete the access token is also available when you try to change your password.
 That is, you can reset all your access credentials (your password